 Not a dry eye was in the audience during Jennifer Hudson’s gospel-influenced rendition of Purple Rain.
 To be honest, I preferred Fantasia to sing because she always does an excellent job with it, but Jennifer Hudson didn’t do too bad!
 She actually did a great job singing it true Jennifer Hudson fashion and not Prince’s way!

 Now, let’s get into the most electrifying performance of the night!
 Sheila E. tore down the house!
-The singer and percussionist also did a medley of songs such as ‘Housequake,’ ‘Erotic City,’ U Got the Look,’ A Love Bizzare,’ ‘The Glamourous Life’ and ‘Baby I’m a Star.’
-This woman is 58 years old and was the most energetic thing on stage!
-She even slid across that stage in true Prince fashion!Glamourous Life’ and ‘Baby I’m a Star.’
-This woman is 58 years old and was the most energetic thing on stage!
-She even slid across that stage in true Prince fashion!
+The singer and percussionist also did a medley of songs such as ‘Housequake,’ ‘Erotic City,’ U Got the Look,’ A Love Bizzare,’ ‘The Glamorous Life’ and ‘Baby I’m a Star.’
+This woman is 58 years old and was the most energetic person on stage!

 It was great to see Prince’s NPG background singers which included Shelby J and Liv Warfield as well as the horn section.
 It was also extra special for Prince’s ex-wife and dancer, Mayte, to make an appearance and add some choreography; the always entertaining, Jerome Benton, from The Time and Prince’s co-star and sidekick from ‘Under the Cherry Moon’ joined the stage and showed off his dance moves.
 What an unforgettable performance!